Call to reach our student support team

 Will it work in my region?

-Dr. Elaine has used the Soil Food Web Approach to regenerate soils on 6 continents.
+Dr. Elaine herself used the Soil Food Web Approach to regenerate soils on 6 continents.
+Graduates of her Soil Food Web School programs have carried her work even farther.
 We now have students in over 100 countries and so far we haven’t found anywhere in the world where the soil ecosystem cannot be restored.
 (Antarctica is the obvious exception since the soil isn’t accessible there!)

 Will it work on all crops and plants?